 For example, it makes sense to partition the part of the data that is requested more often finer (more partitions with fewer rows).

-- All partitions have the same number of different values but the number of rows per partition can be different.
+- All partitions have the same number of different values, but the number of rows per partition can differ.

 I leave it up to you to think when we should use which Teradata Partitioning strategy.
 Leave your ideas in the comments; then, other readers can benefit too!